mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 of protocol operations affected.
 This version of document does not describe further how the negotiation of QUIC Plugins takes place.

+QUIC Plugins could also be transferred out of band.
+The application using QUIC can then inject these plugins locally.

 # Examples of use-cases

 There exist several cases in which being able to modify the behavior of a QUIC peer, either locally or remotely, is beneficial.
-This first version of the document focus on enabling the extension of simpler QUIC mechanisms.
+This first version of the document focus on enabling the extension of simple QUIC mechanisms.
 Three of them are documented in this section.
-Contributions regarding new uses-cases are welcomed.
+Contributions to this document regarding new uses-cases are welcomed.

 ## Tunable acknowledgments policy

 The large diversity of Internet paths also counts networks involving a significant path asymmetry.
-Those paths often impact the ability of the receiver to provide feedback to the sender.
-The performance of transport protocols such as TCP has been studied in depth and reported in {{RFC3449}}.
+Those paths require the receiver to adapt its feedback rate to the sender.
+The performance of transport protocols such as TCP on those paths has been studied in depth and reported in {{RFC3449}}.
 A method for controlling the rate of receiver feedback of TCP, i.e. the rate of ACKs, has been proposed in {{RFC5690}}.

 Proposals for controlling the acknowledgment policy of QUIC already exist.
 {{I-D.fairhurst-quic-ack-scaling}} proposes a change to the default policy for